-Dr. Chad Waterbury graduated from the the nation’s #1 ranked Doctor of Physical Therapy (DPT) program at the University of Southern California (USC).
-He’s also a neurophysiologist and author whose unique training methods are used by a wide range of athletes, bodybuilders, figure models, and fitness enthusiasts of all ages and from all walks of life.
+Dr. Chad Waterbury graduated from the the nation’s #1 ranked Doctor of Physical Therapy (DPT) program at the University of Southern California (USC), where he currently teaches in the Biokinesiology and Physical Therapy graduate program.
+He is also a neurophysiologist and author whose unique training methods are used by a wide range of athletes, bodybuilders, figure models, and fitness enthusiasts of all ages and from all walks of life.

 He was the director of strength and conditioning at the Rickson Gracie International Jiu Jitsu Center in West Los Angeles and now works with professional athletes, celebrities and non-athletes one-on-one.
 He contributes to many magazines such as Men’s Health, Men’s Fitness, Fight! and the t-nation.com bodybuilding Web site, and he’s the author of Huge in a Hurry and Muscle Revolution.
 He’s also lectured for fitness organizations such as the National Strength and Conditioning Association (NSCA) and Perform Better, and gives personal seminars on a limited basis.